U.S. Relations With Uganda

 More information about Uganda is available on the Uganda Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Uganda in 1962, following Uganda’s formal independence from the United Kingdom.
 In the post-independence period, the country endured despotism and near economic collapse.
 The human rights abuses of several Ugandan governments strained U.S. relations with Uganda.

 President Museveni came to power in 1986, after decades of internal strife.
-Under Museveni, Uganda has experienced relative political stability, democratic progress, and economic growth.
-The country has made strides in reducing HIV/AIDS, experienced economic growth, and stabilized its north, where the Lord's Resistance Army (LRA) operated for 20 years.
-Uganda faces numerous challenges, however, including population growth, power and infrastructure constraints, corruption, underdeveloped democratic institutions, and human rights deficits.
+Under Museveni, Uganda experienced relative political stability and economic growth.
+Uganda faces numerous challenges, however, that could affect future stability, including explosive population growth, power and infrastructure constraints, corruption, underdeveloped democratic institutions, and human rights deficits.

 U.S. Assistance to Uganda

 Bilateral Economic Relations

 Uganda is eligible for preferential trade benefits under the African Growth and Opportunity Act.
 U.S. exports to Uganda include machinery, optical and medical instruments, wheat, and aircraft.
-U.S. imports from Uganda include coffee, cocoa, base metals, and fish and seafood.
-The United States has committed to signing trade and investment framework agreements with the East African Community and with the Common Market for Eastern and Southern Africa; negotiations are underway.
+U.S. imports from Uganda include coffee, cocoa, base metals, and fish.
+The United States has committed to signing trade and investment framework agreements with the East African Community and with the Common Market for Eastern and Southern Africa.
 Uganda is a member of both regional organizations.

 Uganda's Membership in International Organizations